 Choosing a bank in Belgium

 Shortly after your arrival in Belgium, you may be able to work with your bank account from home.
 If you come from another European country, you may even be able to continue using that account during your entire stay.

 Still, a local bank account is handy for receiving income, paying in shops, and setting up payments for utilities.
 Many of these features are readily available with online banking.

 If you find an Expat section on the Belgian bank’s website, that is a sign that at least they have thought of you and should have a special Expat offer.
-Some, such as ING Belgium, even have a fully functional English version of their website so that the language barrier never comes in the way of your needs.
+Some, even have a fully functional English version of their website so that the language barrier never comes in the way of your needs.

 Usual bank fees

 Bank account management fees differ bank per bank.
 Online bank accounts typically come without a yearly account management fee.
 Other bank accounts have extra features, like multi-currency options.
 Some of those bank accounts are free for a certain period of time, or you receive a cashback when you direct-deposit your salary on the account.

 Domestic money transfers are typically free of charge in Belgium, as well as within the EU.
 A foreign receiving bank may apply a fee.

 Foreign currency (non-euro) transfers, or transfers outside the EU, come with transfer costs or foreign exchange costs, sometimes both.
 These costs differ from bank to bank, and can often be found in the bank’s “charges and conditions”, available on their websites.

 Easy local and international payment options